Kristina01111000/Drws_site/README.md

 	- try for 8 questions each

 look at emails for edits to site
-- gh anchors
 - routines doc
-switch promo page url to /holistic-30-day-challenge make join page changes add anchors to the extended activities page
+switch promo page url to /holistic-30-day-challenge make join page changes